Meiotic Cell Division Replicates A Cell's Dna

 • Metaphase I: The tetrads align along the metaphase plate.
 Unlike mitosis, where individual chromosomes line up, in metaphase I, it is the homologous pairs that align.
 The orientation of each pair is random, leading to independent assortment, another mechanism that contributes to genetic variation.

 • Anaphase I: Homologous chromosomes separate and move to opposite poles of the cell.
-It is important to note that sister chromatids remain attached at the centromere.
+Something to keep in mind that sister chromatids remain attached at the centromere.
 This is a key difference from mitosis, where sister chromatids separate.

 • Telophase I: The chromosomes arrive at the poles, and the cell divides into two haploid daughter cells.
 Each daughter cell now contains one set of chromosomes, each consisting of two sister chromatids.
 In some organisms, the nuclear envelope reforms, and the chromosomes decondense; in others, the cells proceed directly into meiosis II.